Architecture + Concept

 Museums-Shop and an Events forum.

 A totally different architectural language based on straight lines and right angles opens up to the visitor in the lobby.
 This is because the core of the building is a former textile factory of the Ahlers company which was built in 1959 by Walter Lippold.
 Gehry left the basic structure of this building largely unchanged.
-While the first floor of this is taken up with the Lippold Gallery and other exhibition spaces, the floors above it accommodate the Marta offices and Seminar Rooms as well as the offices of the Verbände der Holz- und Möbelindustrie Nordrhein-Westfalen.
+While the first floor of this is taken up with the Lippold Gallery and other exhibition spaces, the floors above it accommodate the Marta Atelier, the Marta offices and Seminar Rooms as well as the offices of the Verbände der Holz- und Möbelindustrie Nordrhein-Westfalen.

 With the opening in May 2005, Herford also sent out a clear signal for the future-oriented development of the railway station quarter.
 The sculptures on the Marta campus are today among the most important works of art in the municipal area.